KavrakiLab/Ape-Gen2.0/README.md

 ### Main Workflow:

 #### Minor issues:
+- Locate all the PTM removal regex expressions and make a function instead
+- Make homology modelling into a different script in order not to ask for MODELLER keys for cases where HLA allotype has a known structure.
 - Double check on how the flexible residue code assignment works, because it may attempt to enter the `minimized_receptors` folder without a successfull CSP assignment.
 - Make `anchor tol` step optional.
 - Add `num_of_rounds` in homology modelling as an argument.